rumble19/quick-question/README.md

 # Quick Question (qq) 🚀

+**v0.2.0-alpha** - A simple, fast CLI for getting quick AI answers in your terminal.

 I'm pretty new to the whole AI thing.
 I can see its value for sure.
-However, there's about 100 new super impresive do-everything or do-specific apps that come out daily.
+However, there's about 100 new super impressive do-everything or do-specific apps that come out daily.
 I found that I could use something a <del>little</del> lot simpler to fill a niche.
 So I made this.
 It's designed to be as simple as possible.
 - `qq is there a good wordpress hook for changing the menu structure if I have an id?`
 - `qq "What's the difference between == and === in JavaScript?"`
 - `qq "im working on a crossword, help? * * A * P"`